Reconnection of infinitely thin antiparallel vortices and coherent structures: Some properties of the derived equations

 and the perturbed solution~\eqref{eq:perturbed_line} is unstable if at least one eigenvalue of~\eqref{eq:eigen_value_problem} has positive real part.
 It happens for the following frequencies~$\omega$ and wavelengths~$\lambda~=~2\pi/\omega$:

-Since $r_c$ represents the radius of the vortex core and is always smaller than the initial distance between vortices the expression~\eqref{eq:crow_waves} always makes sense.
+Since $r_c$ represents the radius of the vortex core and is always smaller than the initial distance between vortices the square root in the expression~\eqref{eq:crow_waves} is always real.
 These waves are long and called Crow waves since they were firstly described in~\cite{crow1970}.

 It is important to note that since we consider the equations~\eqref{eq:main_equation} on the interval $s\in(0, S)$ with periodic boundary conditions we have to be sure that the Crow waves~\eqref{eq:crow_waves} fit in this interval, that is $S \ge \lambda$.
 It is also interesting that the velocity~\eqref{eq:velocity} depends on $\varepsilon / b$ whereas the wavelength~\eqref{eq:crow_waves} depends on $\sqrt{\varepsilon} / b$ therefore we can not reduce number of parameters and consider only the ratio.
 Further we will see that $\varepsilon$ affects not only on the speed of the reconnection but also on the angle the vortices make at that moment.